joshb738/Surfs_Up/README.md

 The following statistics can be determined based on **1,517** recorded temperatures for the month of December:

 - The average temperature for June is approximately **71°F**
-- here has been a temperature high of **83°F**
+- There has been a temperature high of **83°F**
 - There has been a temperature low of **56°F**

   <img src="Resources/dec_temp_stats.PNG"/>

 ## Summary

 Based on the results, we can determine that the temperature in Oahu is roughly the same during the months of June and December.
-Despite December experiencing low temperatures of 56°F, both months have experienced temperature highs in the mid 80's range which would allow sustainable year-round business for the Surf & Ice Cream shop.
-Additionally, if the Surf & Ice cream require further details regarding Oahu climate, a statistics analysis of the precipitation for June and December may also prove be insightful.
+Despite December experiencing low temperatures of 56°F, both months have experienced temperature highs in the mid 80's range which would allow for a sustainable year-round business for the Surf & Ice Cream shop.
+Additionally, if the Surf & Ice cream shop require further details on Oahu climate, a statistics analysis of the precipitation for June and December may also prove be insightful.

 **Additional Queries For Analysis:**